Cozonac Recipe (VIDEO)

 Braided dough.

 • Cover with plastic wrap and let it rise until puffy - this can take anywhere between 45 to 60 minutes, depending on the warmth of your kitchen.
+Do not rush this step.

 • While the loaves are rising, preheat the oven to 350°F / 176°F. When the loaves are ready to bake, brush the tops well with beaten egg yolks for a golden finish.
 Discard any leftover egg yolk.